 You can store cooked tortillas in the refrigerator by placing them in a paper bag, as this will keep them soft and flexible.
 You can also freeze them using a zip bag and then defrost them in the refrigerator or at room temperature.
 However, if your tortillas get dry and lose elasticity, you can microwave them for 20-30 seconds.
 Enjoy!

 If you want delicious Mexican food, you can afford it even on keto.
-However, you need to avoid corn and wheat tortillas, even if they are supposedly low in carbs.
+However, you must avoid corn and wheat tortillas, even if they are supposedly low in carbs.
 Find your favorite keto option or make your homemade tortillas.
 It’s that easy.

 Remember that while on a keto diet, your daily carbohydrate limit should not exceed 20 grams.
 There are always hidden carbohydrates in your diet, even if you don’t know about them.
 So opt for green leafy vegetables and keto-friendly foods that are low in carbs.